felipepara/tlou2-metacritic/README.md

 This notebook seeks to extract and analyze text data from Metacritic Users Reviews, to try and understand the review bombing the game suffered with its release.

+This analysis contains a lot of spoilers, so, please, proceed with caution.

 First, we will use `beatiful soup` to extract the reviews from the website.
 Then, we will use a number of text analysis libs to generate insights from the gathered data.